 - Keep a regular schedule.
 Make sure you’re establishing a new routine if you’re working remotely and make sure you stick with it.

-- Get plenty of sleep and eat healthy, well balanced meals.
+- Get plenty of sleep and eat healthy, well-balanced meals.

 - Take breaks from watching, reading or listening to news stories.
-Hearing about the current state of affairs in the world repeatedly can be upsetting.

-It’s important to remember during these challenging times that you are not alone.
+It’s important to remember during challenging times that you are not alone.
 Don’t suffer in silence, get help and find hope.

 PPL has an Employee Assistance Program (EAP) through Magellan Healthcare that provides employees with free resources to help manage stress, anxiety and feelings of isolation.
 The EAP includes up to six free counseling sessions per issue each year for employees and their eligible dependents and household members.
 Anyone suffering with stress or anxiety should check to see if their company or healthcare provider offers similar services.